Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/NFS.md

 		- root_squash
 			- Assigns all permissions to files of root UID/GID 0 to the UID/GID of anonymous
 				- Prevents root from accessing files on an NFS mount
+				- If set we can not edit any root owned files even as root
 		- nohide
 			- if another file system was mounted below an exported directory this directory is exported by its own exports entry
 		- no_root_squash